ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 > ```
 > - Model: ID of the model to use.
 The standard models to use are `gpt-4` and `gpt-3.5-turbo`.
 As you see during this blog, I use `gpt-3.5-turbo` as the `gpt-4` model isn't available for free tier users quite yet.
 >
 > - Messages: A list of messages comprising the conversation so far.
-Messages have a couple required elements, namely the Role and the Content.
-The role captures the role of the message author and is `system`, `user`, `assistant`, or `function`.
-The content captures the contents of the message.
+Messages have a couple of required elements, namely the Role and the Content.
+The *role* captures the role of the message author and is `system`, `user`, `assistant`, or `function`.
+The *content* captures the contents of the message.
 This is required for all messages and may be null for assistant messages with function calls.
 >
 > - Temperature: What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 >